bhoffman0/CSAwesome2/_sources/Unit4-Data-Collections/topic-4-3-array-basics.rst

 There are two ways to create an array.
 You can use the keyword **new** to get new memory or use an **initializer list** to set up the values in the array.

-.. |video2| raw:: html

-   <a href="https://youtu.be/IbPFjw1FNkE" target="_blank">video</a>

-Watch the following |video2| which shows the two ways of creating an array with a physical model of Java memory.
+Watch the following `video <https://youtu.be/IbPFjw1FNkE>`_ which shows the two ways of creating an array with a physical model of Java memory.

 .. youtube:: IbPFjw1FNkE
     :width: 650